 Published twice a year, the Spring issue focuses on “Growing Up Poor,” with the special focus being edited by Tammy Hughes.
 The Fall 2017 issue will have a special focus on “Gender Diversity: Nonconformity and Fostering Acceptance.”

 Editor: Vincent C. Alfonso

-Organizations and Studies Referenced in Perspectives Issue 2
+Organizations and Studies Referenced in Perspectives Volume 2, Issue 1

 This issue has a special focus on “Growing Up Poor: The negative sequelae on child development and beyond.”
 Addressing the dynamic and developmental processes through which poverty operates, this issue explores the subject of poverty as it relates to impaired mental, emotional, and behavioral development, childcare quality, pediatric screenings, as well as poor nutrition and health.